tufts-ml/covid19-forecasting/README.md

 # Population Model for COVID-19 susceptible people

-Our proposed mechanistic model can be used to forecast how populations of susceptible people will become hospital admissable after declining in health through stages of infected, symptomatic, ailing, then hospital admissible ("hospitalized").
+Our proposed mechanistic model can be used to forecast how populations of susceptible/defenseless people will become hospital admissable after declining in health through stages of infected, symptomatic, ailing, then hospital admissible ("hospitalized").

 # Modeling